Skip to content

 🚀 Performance & Architecture

-• Single Pane of Glass: Connect to and manage multiple local or remote libvirt servers simultaneously.
+• Transhypervisor View: Connect to and manage multiple local or remote libvirt servers simultaneously in one unified dashboard.

 🛠️ Comprehensive VM Control

-• VirtUI Remote Viewer: A custom-built, native graphical viewer for accessing VM consoles (VNC/SPICE) with support for USB redirection.
+• VirtUI Remote Viewer: A custom-built, native graphical viewer for VNC/SPICE consoles with support for USB redirection, real-time log monitoring, and snapshot management.

 Comparison